Aceinna/docs_ins1000/user_outline.rst

 10. web application
 ------------------------
 The web application is composed of two parts, one part is python driver that log the data from serial port and upload to web application, another part is the web application.
-For the python driver,user could download it from github, https://github.com/Aceinna/python-ins1000 The data format of python drive could be found in json file located in the path python-ins1000-master->setting
+For the python driver,user could download it from github.
+The data format of python drive could be found in json file located in the path python-ins1000-master->setting.
+Python driver download address, https://github.com/Aceinna/python-ins1000

 .. figure:: media/rover/python_tool/python_serial_tool_usage.png
-   :scale: 50 %
+   :scale: 45 %
    :align: center

    Figure 22: python_serial_tool_usage